top of page

 Founder & Director

-Sam is a systems thinker who thrives when working with others to address the major challenges and opportunities we face as a society.
-She started out in the 1990s working on some of the world's highest-risk space programmes, including an early mission to measure sea surface temperature and so detect climate change.
+Sam thrives when working with others to tackle the major challenges and opportunities we face as a society.
+She started out in the 1990s working on some of the world's highest-risk space programmes, from an early mission to measure sea surface temperature and detect climate change, through to the James Webb Space Telescope.

-Since moving to NZ in 2005 her eclectic career has included:
+Since moving to Aotearoa in 2006 her eclectic career has included:

-• Creating industry-leading insight and analytics capability as the Retail Insight Manager at Meridian Energy.
+Creating industry-leading insight capability and a smart energy programme as the Retail Insight Manager at Meridian Energy.

 LinkedIn / sam.elder@climatenavigator.co.nz / +64 (0)21 245 8945